Otto Klemperer: Early years

 Otto Nossan (Note: Nossan is the Ashkenazic rendering of the Sephardic "Nathan".)
-Klemperer was born on 14 May 1885 in Breslau, Province of Silesia, in what was then the Imperial German state of Prussia; the city is now Wrocław, Poland.
+Klemperer was born on 14 May 1885 in Breslau, Province of Silesia, in what was then the Imperial German state of Prussia (now Wrocław, Poland).
 He was the second child and only son of Nathan Klemperer and his wife Ida, née Nathan.
 (Note: The Klemperers' other children were Regina (1883–1965) and Marianne (1889–1967).)
 The family name had originally been Klopper, but was changed to Klemperer in 1787 in response to a decree by the Austrian emperor Joseph II aimed at assimilating Jews into Christian society.
-Nathan Klemperer was originally from Josefov, the ghetto in the Bohemian city of Prague; Ida was from a more prosperous Jewish family in Hamburg, of Sephardic descent.
+Nathan Klemperer was originally from Josefov, the ghetto in the Bohemian city of Prague; Ida was from a more prosperous Sephardic Jewish family in Hamburg.
 Both parents were musical: Nathan sang and Ida played the piano.

 When Klemperer was four the family moved from Breslau to Hamburg, where Nathan earned a modest living in commercial posts and his wife gave piano lessons.
 It was decided quite early in Klemperer's life that he would become a professional musician, and when he was about five he started piano lessons with his mother.
 At the Hoch Conservatory in Frankfurt he studied the piano with James Kwast and theory with Ivan Knorr.
 Kwast moved to Berlin, first to the Klindworth-Scharwenka Conservatory in 1902 and then to the Stern Conservatory in 1905.
 Klemperer followed him at each move, and later credited him with the whole basis of his musical development.
 Among Klemperer's other teachers was Hans Pfitzner, with whom he studied composition and conducting.

 Gustav Mahler recommends Herr Klemperer as an outstanding musician, who despite his youth is already very experienced and is predestined for a conductor's career.
 He vouches for the successful outcome of any probationary appointment and will gladly provide further information personally.